coding-laura/coding-laura.github.io/_posts/2020-07-12-backpacking-with-gil.md

 description: Gilly and I ventured out west on a multi-day trip with a couple of friends.
 This is how we managed.
 image: /post-images/20200712/doggo-and-i.jpg
 comments: True
-tags: life dog Gil backpacking camping
+tags: lifestyle dog Gil backpacking camping
 ---

 I have a new roommate and his name is Gilberto (*HEEL-berto*).
 He's changed my life.